kyoung224/DiceGame-bootcamp/README.md

 https://kyoung224.github.io/DiceGame-bootcamp/

-- simple dice game
+- Simple dice game
-- when user refreshes the page, Javascript generates random number between 1 and 6 for both dices, changes the dice image corresponding to the number, and determines the winner or tie
+- When user refreshes the page, Javascript generates random number between 1 and 6 for both dices, changes the dice image corresponding to the number, and determines the winner or tie

 ## Skills Used